conduktor/conduktor-docs/docs/platform/configuration/database.md

 - `database.username` : Database login role
 - `database.password` : Database login password
 - `database.connection_timeout` : Connection timeout option in seconds

+#### SSL support

+By default, Conduktor Platform will try to connect to the database using SSL mode `prefer`.
+We plan to make this configurable in the future along with database certificate.

 ### Setup